Learn How to Become a Sports Talk Host – From a Nearby Sports Radio Talk Host

 Sports talk is a big thing in radio these days.
 Stations that used to broadcast music or news are turning to sports.
 Some do nothing but sports 24 hours a day.
 And hosts like ESPN’s Colin Cowherd, CBS Sports’ Jim Rome, or FOX Sports’ Dan Patrick are some of the top names in radio.

-How to Get into Sports Talk Hosting
+Discover How to Become a Sports Talk Host

-The most important is to understand that sports radio is as much about radio as it is sports.
+The most important is to understand that sports talk radio is as much about radio as it is sports.
 There are specific skills you must master before any program director will let you near a mic.

 We do it through the mentor-apprentice training model.
 It’s a classic way to teach new skills that pairs an experienced professional with a newcomer, right in the actual workplace.
 And we’ll explain the process below.
 But first, what are you going to learn?